The Most Famous

 With an HPI of 45.43, Vinesh Phogat is the 4th most famous Indian Wrestler.
 Her biography has been translated into 28 different languages.

-Vinesh Phogat (pronounced [ʋɪˈneːʃ ˈpʰoːɡɑːʈ]; born 25 August 1994) is an Indian politician and former freestyle wrestler, currently serving as a Member of the Legislative Assembly (MLA) from the Julana constituency in Haryana, representing the Indian National Congress.
-Prior to her political career, she was one of India’s most accomplished female wrestlers.
-A two-time World Wrestling Championships bronze medallist, she is a former Asian champion, Asian Games gold medallist and a three-time Commonwealth Games gold medallist.
-Vinesh is the only Indian woman wrestler to have won gold at both the Commonwealth and Asian Games.
-She is a three-time Olympian, having competed in three different weight classes: 48 kg in 2016, 53 kg in 2020, and 50 kg in 2024.
+Vinesh Phogat (pronounced [ʋɪˈneːʃ ˈpʰoːɡɑːʈ]; born 25 August 1994) is an Indian politician and former freestyle wrestler.
+She currently serves as the MLA of Julana constituency in Haryana, representing the Indian National Congress.
+Prior to her political career, she was one of India's most accomplished female wrestlers.
+A two-time World Championships bronze medalist, she is a former Asian champion, Asian Games gold medalist and a three-time Commonwealth Games gold medalist.
+Vinesh is the only Indian woman wrestler to have won gold at both the Asian and Commonwealth Games.
+She is a three-time Olympian, having represented India at the 2016, 2020, and 2024 Olympics.

 5. Geeta Phogat (b.
 1988)